 Being a Pro Gun Criminal Defense Attorney in Wisconsin

 Let me start by noting the 2nd amendment (the right to bear arms) was not enacted to facilitate deer hunting.
-Our founders bestowed upon this nation the basic civil right to bear arms because they viewed the right of self-protection to be as inalienable as free speech and religion.
+Our founders bestowed upon this nation the basic civil right to bear arms because they viewed the right of self-protection to be as inalienable as the right to free speech and religion.
 Firearm rights are meant for self-protection.

 Lastly, I want to close by sharing a quote from Thomas Jefferson: